 Stock Purchase Agreement: What Is It?

 A stock purchase agreement is the agreement that two parties sign when shares of a company are being bought or sold.
 These agreements are often used by small corporations who sell stock.
 Either the company or shareholders in the organization can sell stock to buyers.
-A stock purchase agreement is meant to protect you whether you're the purchaser or the seller.
+A stock purchase agreement is meant to protect you, whether you're the purchaser or the seller.

 A stock purchase agreement is separate from an asset purchase agreement.
 Stock purchase agreements merely sell shares of the company to raise money or transfer ownership of shares.
-An asset purchase agreement is finalizes the sale of the company's assets.
+An asset purchase agreement finalizes the sale of the company's assets.
 The stock purchase agreement lists several things:

-Name of company.
+- Name of company

-Par value of shares.
+- Par value of shares

-Number of shares being sold.
+- Number of shares being sold

-When/where transaction takes place.
+- When/where the transaction takes place

-Representations and warranties made by purchaser and seller.
+- Representations and warranties made by purchaser and seller

-Potential employee issues such as bonuses and benefits.
+- Potential employee issues, such as bonuses and benefits

-Indemnification agreement over unforeseen costs.
+- Indemnification agreement over unforeseen costs